iwanfrancis/muzz-code-test/README.md

 ### 15. Add tests for features

 This seemed like an appropriate moment to add tests for the features.
 I used AI to help out with these a little bit.
 The mocking approach for the stores and api is a bit brute force.
 With more time I would typically use MSW for mocking the API layer.
 The Zustand docs also have some good content on setting up tests using stores.

+### 16. Get the chat working

+I wanted to implement the sockets out of the box rather than doing it store only at first.
+For the sake of speed I relied on AI for a lot of the boilerplate stuff including the backend side of things.